 mainly resulting in $\mathrm{\left(\textit{v}\sin{\textit{i}}\right)_{lim}\!\sim\!60\,\kmps}$ for most of our computed velocities; the gray-shaded box in Fig.~\ref{Fig: ComparisonFTGOF} highlights the region below this limit.
 Within this domain, the spectral resolution is insufficient to accurately fit $\vsini-\mathrm{\textit{v}_{mac}}$ in the GOF procedure.
-Also, when applying the FT technique, velocities below the $\mathrm{\left(\textit{v}\sin{\textit{i}}\right)_{lim}}$ threshold are close to the Nyquist frequency, leading to edge effects in the Fourier transform.
-Hence, we found in this region the only 3 cases where FT-GOF results fell outside the reliable bounds, forcing us to adopt the $\vsini$ values computed from the $\mathrm{GOF(\textit{v}_{mac})\!=\!0}$ method (green squares in Fig.~\ref{Fig: ComparisonFTGOF}).
-As a result, in the low rotation regime the precision of our $\vsini$ measurements is increasingly compromised for lower and lower velocities, as instrumental broadening tends to dominate over rotational effects.
+In addition, when applying the FT technique, velocities below the $\mathrm{\left(\textit{v}\sin{\textit{i}}\right)_{lim}}$ threshold are close to the Nyquist frequency, leading to edge effects in the Fourier transform.
+Hence, we found in this region the only three cases where the FT-GOF results fell outside the reliable bounds, forcing us to adopt the $\vsini$ values computed from the $\mathrm{GOF(\textit{v}_{mac})\!=\!0}$ method (green squares in Fig.~\ref{Fig: ComparisonFTGOF}).
+As a result, in the low-rotation regime the precision of our $\vsini$ measurements is increasingly compromised for lower and lower velocities, as instrumental broadening tends to dominate over rotational effects.
 However, in our work, this limitation is not critical since our main goal is to identify and characterize fast rotators within Cygnus~OB2; stars with $\vsini$ values below the approximate threshold $\mathrm{\left(\textit{v}\sin{\textit{i}}\right)_{lim}}$ lie outside the primary scope of our analysis and do not affect our conclusions.

 A similar argument applies to the impact of Stark broadening when using \specline{He}{I} lines for $\vsini$ computation.
-Although the agreement between our $\vsini\left(\mathrm{FT}\right) \!-\! \vsini\left(\mathrm{GOF}\right)$ results confirms their reliability, our main interest remains fast rotators, for which rotational broadening is the dominant mechanism.
+Although the agreement between our $\vsini\left(\mathrm{FT}\right) - \vsini\left(\mathrm{GOF}\right)$ results confirms their reliability, our main interest remains fast rotators, for which rotational broadening is the dominant mechanism.

 In Table~\ref{T: OBstars_SpT_vsini} we present the projected rotational velocities of our sample of stars, which are further analyzed in Fig \ref{Fig: vsini_SpectralClass}.
-The spectral reclassification detailed in Sect.~\ref{S: Spectral reclassification} has resulted in the identification of 6 new O stars, while the remaining 26 stars retain their classification as B-types.
-Notably, our sample includes only 6 stars with rotational velocities $\vsini\!>\!200\,\kmps$, of which only 1 O-type star exceeds this threshold.
+The spectral reclassification detailed in Sect.~\ref{S: Spectral reclassification} resulted in the identification of six new O stars, while the remaining 26 stars retain their classification as B-types.
+Notably, our sample includes only six stars with rotational velocities $\vsini\!>\!200\,\kmps$, of which only one O-type star exceeds this threshold.

 }